Complexity Analysis of the SAT Attack on Logic Locking: Case Study: Locking with Point Functions

 \section{Case Study: Locking with Point Functions}

 As the efficiency of SAT attack is indisputable, the subsequent logic locking proposals shift the focus toward building an exponential complexity in total iterations against SAT attack.
 One of the common approaches is to embed a point function right before the output of a logic cone, where the circuit's output response is perturbed based on the designer's chosen input combinations.
-This section presents a theoretical analysis of point functions of AntiSAT~\cite{xie2018anti}, CAS-Lock~\cite{shakya2020cas}, TTLock~\cite{yasin2017ttlock}, and SFLL~\cite{yasin2017provably}, and explains why they can also be breakable with SAT-based attacks.
+This section presents a theoretical analysis of point functions of AntiSAT~\cite{xie2018anti}, CAS-Lock~\cite{shakya2020cas}, TTLock~\cite{yasin2017ttlock}, and SFLL~\cite{yasin2017provably}, and explains why they can also be broken by SAT-based attacks.
+In this section, we present a case study on how our proposed SAT attack analysis (see Sections~III, IV) can be used to analyze the attack complexity of KBM \& SAT~\cite{sengupta2021breaking}, a modified version of SAT attack with key constraints.
+The following analysis clarifies how and why SAT attack can still be effective in breaking AntiSAT and CAS-Lock under proper key constraints.
+Note that we are not proposing any new attacks but rather providing explanations to demonstrate that ($i$) AntiSAT with fixed $K_g$ requires only a single IO pair to determine the secret key, and ($ii$) the linear complexity for CAS-Lock under the same constraint.
+We also show that adding additional key constraints on $K_{\overline{g}}$ would not yield any extra benefits on the complexity reduction to an adversary for breaking AntiSAT-based locking designs.
+Note that the adversarial model for logic locking follows the same Kerckhoffs's principle as in modern cryptography, where the security of the system is based on the secret key and not on the obscurity of the algorithm used~\cite{alrahis2021gnnunlock, chakraborty2021sail, alrahis2021omla}.
+For point function-based locking techniques such as AntiSAT and CAS-Lock, we assume that the attacker has full knowledge of the locking scheme and the existence of a comparator logic inside the locked netlist.